uri2x/php-cql/README.md

     @param string $cql         The query to run.
     @param int    $consistency Consistency level for the operation.

     @return array Result of the query.
-Might be array of rows (for SELECT), or operation's result (for USE, CREATE, ALTER, UPDATE).
+Might be an array of rows (for SELECT), or the operation's result (for USE, CREATE, ALTER, UPDATE).
                   NULL on error.

 prepare($cql)